 - Other than services, code should not be executed on the server.
 The administrator should never browse the Internet on the server, for example;

-- A patch managment process should be in place to keep the operating system and applications current;
+- A patch management process should be in place to keep the operating system and applications current;

 - A host-based firewall should be implemented (ISA Server 2004 firewalls all interfaces).
 Firewall rules should be stringent, only allowing trusted traffic to the host;